-The Florida Wildflower Foundation (FWF) will begin a four-year project this month to evaluate economical and practical site preparation methods to minimize weed competition in wildflower sites planted from seeds.
+The Florida Wildflower Foundation (FWF) has begun a four-year project to evaluate economical and practical site preparation methods to minimize weed competition in wildflower sites planted from seeds.

-The project at Lake County’s Palatlakaha Environmental and Agricultural Reserve (PEAR) Park will be conducted in partnership with the county with cooperation from the Florida Industrial and Phosphate Research Institute at Florida Polytechnic University.
+The project at Lake County’s Palatlakaha Environmental and Agricultural Reserve (PEAR) Park is being conducted in partnership with the county with cooperation from the Florida Industrial and Phosphate Research Institute at Florida Polytechnic University.
 It is funded by the State Wildflower license plate and Florida Power & Light (NextEra Energy Foundation), with Lake County contributing in-kind.

 Brightman Logan, FWF’s Research Committee chairman, elaborates on the project and its objectives.

 Question: What is the overall goal of the project?

 Answer: FWF has had problems for years with weeds taking over planting sites.
 As we looked into it more, it all came down to the seed bank.
 A soil seed bank contains seeds that have been dormant for 20 years, in some cases.
 When you till or otherwise disturb the soil and expose once-buried seeds to sunlight, they can germinate and outcompete wildflower seedlings.

 In talking with researchers, we came up with the idea of inverting the soil with a deep plow that completely flips the seed layer – typically the top 4 to 5 inches of soil.
 We will flip 12 to 14 inches of soil using a moldboard plow.
 By flipping it, we’ll bring new soil to the top that doesn’t have as many, or any, weed seeds in it.
 A savannah harrow also will be used to flip the soil to a depth of up to 24 inches.
 We’re trying different methodologies to see what works best.